zahrul935/onesky-for-web/OneSkyConductor/README.md

 ```

 ### Adjust your npm-scripts
-In `package.json`, append the onesky-conductor command with corresponding arguments to scripts, for example:
+Define environment variables `ONESKY_APP_ID` and `ONESKY_API_KEY` under your project environment.
+Then in `package.json`, append the onesky-conductor command with corresponding arguments to scripts, for example:
 ```
 {
   "scripts": {